 - How much should I charge for consulting?

-If you’re ready to take the leap, we’re here to share everything you need to know to get started.
+If you’re ready to leap, we’re here to share everything you need to know to get started.

 - Choose your niche